 The rides are led by Rankin family members or ranch hands; one leading the group and another following behind to make sure all the riders are keeping up.
-The rides are a couple hours and provide a glimpse of the beautiful and quiet countryside.
+The rides are a couple of hours and provide a glimpse of the beautiful and quiet countryside.

-Roland, who is an avid fisherman and I opted to check out their pond, which is stocked and has a row boat.
+Roland, who is an avid fisherman, and I opted to check out their pond, which is stocked and has a row boat.
 It’s also a great spot to appreciate the hills and landscape of the valley.
 Roland doesn’t go on a road trip without his fishing gear, so we were set for a morning of fishing and exploring the pond.

 It’s a full day of non-stop activity on the ranch.
-After the morning of riding, then either kids club or your activity of choice it’s time for lunch.
+After the morning of riding, then either kid’s club or your activity of choice it’s time for lunch.
 Served outdoors on picnic benches, this is a great time to hear about everyone’s morning ride and learn more about the guests.

 After lunch, the kids headed to the archery range.
 Several hay bundles with a bulls-eye at the far end of the property offers a spot to practice archery skills with compound and traditional bows.

 The Rankin Ranch family and staff go out of their way to make each and everyone feel like a part of their extended family.
 They extend this graciousness to the horseback rides; whether you want a ride with just your family or to head out with a bigger group, they arrange it.

-Following the afternoon ride, the kids are invited to meet, feed and care for the animals in their petting area.
-There are chickens, goats, donkeys, Shetland ponies and plenty more animals to visit, brush, milk and take care of.
+Following the afternoon ride, the kids are invited to meet, feed, and care for the animals in their petting area.
+There are chickens, goats, donkeys, Shetland ponies, and plenty more animals to visit, brush, milk, and take care of.

 While the children are visiting with the animals, the adults are served appetizers at a BYOB social hour.
-Evenings include dinner in the garden room or a haywagon ride with a BBQ.
+Evenings include dinner in the garden room or a hay wagon ride with a BBQ.

-One of the evenings we visited included insect and reptile show.
+One of the evenings we visited included an insect and reptile show.
 A local expert brought up his array of cages and tanks to showcase everything from creepy crawly insects and exotic reptiles to the biggest frog I’ve seen.

-My lasting impression of the Rankin Guest Ranch was the back to basics approach.
+My lasting impression of the Rankin Guest Ranch was the back-to-basics approach.
 They do a perfect job offering a family experience that is fun for everyone.
 Will I return?
 We are already planning a visit back this fall.